 It is an excellent way to reaffirm the organization’s values and motivate professionals to continue doing a solid job.

-At Rock, for example, its thousands of freelancers count on the support of the Rock Content Marketplace Team, responsible for transmitting the company’s information and promoting support, training, and engagement actions.
+At Rock, for example, thousands of freelancers count on the support of the Rock Content Marketplace Team.
+It’s responsible for transmitting the company’s information and promoting support, training, and engagement actions.

 We also have the Community Space, an exclusive forum-style social network.

 There, the company can communicate with its service providers, and participants can discuss varied topics about the freelance world.

 Taking care of all this work is not an easy task, and assembling a quality team can take time.